npedraza09/npedraza09.github.io/index.md

 ##### Click the following link to check out the full project:
 <a href="https://npedraza09.github.io/Books-Web-Application-Project">Books Web Application</a>

+<a class="anchor" id="project5"></a>
+>## Project 5: Transit Data Application
+  This project is a real-time bus tracking and data analysis system designed to monitor and analyze the performance of bus route 1 from the Massachusetts Bay Transportation Authority (MBTA).
+Using a Flask-based web application, the system visualizes real-time bus locations while leveraging a multi-server architecture within a Docker network called MBTANetwork.
+Data is collected from the MBTA API, stored in a MySQL database, and processed using Debezium for change data capture before being stored in MongoDB.
+The system calculates metrics like route completion times, average stop durations, and bus speeds, offering valuable insights into public transportation performance.
+By combining technologies like Flask, MySQL, Debezium, MongoDB, and Java, this project demonstrates the potential for integrated systems to enhance the efficiency and experience of public transit.

+##### Click the following link to check out the full project:
+<a href="https://npedraza09.github.io/Transit-Data-Application">Books Web Application</a>

 <a class="anchor" id="contact"></a>
 >## Contact Information